GSA/fpki-guides/pages/fpki_piv-i_faq.md

 For PIV Cards, The Federal Agency Smart Credential Number (FASC-N) is a unique number that links all digitally-signed objects into a single credential set in a PIV Card.

-For Non-Federal Issuer (NFI) Cards, the FASC-N is only contained in a Tag-Length-Value (TLV) (i.e., structured data field) of the CardHolder Unique Identifier (CHUID) and it must contain 14 nines (9).
-For PIV-I cards, the Universally Unique Identifier (UUID) links all digitally-signed objects into a single credential set.
+For PIV-Interoperable credentials, the FASC-N is only contained in a Tag-Length-Value (TLV) (i.e., structured data field) of the CardHolder Unique Identifier (CHUID) and it must contain 14 nines (9).
+For PIV-I credentials, the Universally Unique Identifier (UUID) links all digitally-signed objects into a single credential set.

->**Standards and Technical Details:**

->[NIST SP 800-73 Part 1](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) contains detailed specificatoins for  FASC-N values.

 [[Return to Table of Contents]](#table-of-contents)